Peter Dinklage: Early life

-Peter Hayden Dinklage was born on June 11, 1969, in the Jersey Shore region of New Jersey, to John Carl Dinklage, an insurance salesman, and Diane Dinklage, an elementary school music teacher of German and Irish descent.
+Dinklage was born on June 11, 1969, in the North Jersey region of New Jersey, to John Carl Dinklage, an insurance salesman, and Diane Dinklage, an elementary school music teacher of German and Irish descent.
 He grew up in the historic Brookside section of Mendham Township, with his parents and older brother Jonathan.
-He is the only member of his family with achondroplasia.
+Dinklage is the only member of his family with achondroplasia.
 He was raised Catholic.

-As a child, Dinklage and his brother performed puppet musicals for people in their neighborhood.
-He has described his brother Jonathan as "the real performer of the family", saying that his brother's passion for the violin was the only thing that kept him from pursuing acting.
+As a child, Dinklage and his brother Jonathan performed puppet musicals for people in their neighborhood.
+Dinklage has described his brother as "the real performer of the family", saying that Jonathan's passion for the violin was the only thing that kept him from pursuing acting.
 Jonathan graduated from the Mason Gross School of the Arts at Rutgers University-New Brunswick and served as violinist and concertmaster for the musical Hamilton.

 Dinklage had his first theatrical success in a fifth-grade production of The Velveteen Rabbit.
-Playing the lead, he was delighted by the audience's response to the show.
+Playing the lead, Dinklage was delighted by the audience's response to the show.
 He attended Delbarton School, a Catholic preparatory school for boys, where he developed his acting skills.
-In 1984, he was inspired to pursue an acting career by a production of Sam Shepard's play True West.
+In 1984, Dinklage was inspired to pursue an acting career by a production of Sam Shepard's play True West.

-He attended Bennington College, where he studied for a drama degree and appeared in numerous productions before graduating in 1991.
-He moved to New York City with his friend Ian Bell to build a theater company; failing to pay the rent, they had to move out of their apartment.
+Dinklage attended Bennington College, where he studied for a drama degree and appeared in numerous productions before graduating in 1991.
+Dinklage moved to New York City with his friend Ian Bell to build a theater company; failing to pay the rent, they had to move out of their apartment.
 He subsequently lived in New York for 20 years in Williamsburg and the West Village, then worked six years for a data-processing company before again pursuing a full-time acting career.

 Career

 Early career (1995–2002)

 Dinklage initially struggled to find acting work, partially because he refused to take the roles typically offered to actors with his condition, such as "elves or leprechauns".

 He had a credited film debut in the low-budget independent comedy-drama Living in Oblivion (1995), where he starred alongside Steve Buscemi.
 It tells the story of a director, crew, and cast filming a low-budget independent film in New York City.
 Dinklage's role was that of a frustrated actor with dwarfism who complains about his clichéd roles.
 The next year, he appeared as a building manager in the crime drama Bullet starring rapper Tupac Shakur.
 Even after his well-received performance in Living in Oblivion, Dinklage could not find someone willing to be his agent.
 After a recommendation from Buscemi to director Alexandre Rockwell, Dinklage was cast in the comedy 13 Moons (2002).
-When later interviewed for a theater website, he was asked what his ideal role was, and he replied "to play the romantic lead and get the girl."
+When later interviewed for a theater website, he was asked what his ideal role was, and he replied "to play the romantic lead and get the girl".